aklivity/zilla-docs/src/reference/config/catalogs/catalog-filesystem.md

 > `string` | Default: `"latest"`

-Specific iteration or version of a registered schema.
+Specific iteration or version of a registered artifact.